If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Off-Grid Water Laws in Hawaii

 All water in Hawaii is owned by the public but regulated by the Department of Land and Natural Resources Commission on Water Management.
-The law recognizes riparian rights, but you still need a permit to use water in many cases – especially in areas designated as Water Management Areas.
+The law recognizes riparian rights, but in many cases, you still need a permit to use water – especially in areas designated as Water Management Areas.

 Read more about Hawaii water rights here.